anuraag-k/PerformanceTestAction/README.md

 **Optional** Use this option to provide the complete path to a directory that you can use to store the exported report in a comma-separated values (CSV) format.

 ### `exportStatsFormat`
-**Optional** Use this field to enter one or more formats for the reports that you want to export by using a comma as a separator.
+**Optional** Use this option to enter one or more formats for the reports that you want to export by using a comma as a separator.
 The options are simple.csv, full.csv, simple.json, full.json, csv, and json.
 When you want to export both simple and full reports in json or csv format, you can specify json or csv as the options.
 The reports are saved to the location specified in the exportStats field.
 This field must be used in conjunction with exportStats field.

 ### `exportStatsHtml`
 **Optional** Use this option to provide the complete path to a directory that you can use to export web analytic results.
 You can analyze the results on a web browser without using HCL OneTest™ Performance.